Transgender candidate facing disqualification now cleared to run despite omitting deadname

-The Mercer County Board of Elections chose not take up a vote on disqualifying Arienne Childrey, a Democrat from Auglaize County who is one of four transgender individuals campaigning for the Legislature, for not disclosing her previous name — also known as her deadname — on petition paperwork.
+The Mercer County Board of Elections chose not take up a vote on disqualifying Arienne Childrey, a Democrat from Auglaize County who is one of four transgender individuals campaigning for the Legislature, for not disclosing her previous name on petition paperwork.

-Childrey, who legally changed her name in 2020, said she would have provided her deadname if she had known about the law.
+Childrey, who legally changed her name in 2020, has said she would have provided her deadname — the name a transgender person was assigned at birth but does not align with their gender identity — if she had known about the law.

 “I would have filled out whatever was necessary, because at the end of the day, while it would have been a hit to my pride, there is something much more important than my pride, and that’s fighting for this community,” Childrey said.

+All four transgender candidates for the Legislature this year have run into issues with the name-change law, which has been in place in some form for decades but is rarely used — typically in the context of candidates wishing to use a nickname.

-Earlier this month, the board received a protest to Childrey's ballot certification from Mercer County Republican Party Chairman Robert J. Hibner that included her deadname and the name-change law.
+Earlier this month, the board received a protest to Childrey's ballot certification from Mercer County Republican Party Chairman Robert J. Hibner.
 Because the ballot is for the upcoming March 19 primary, the board ruled Hibner's protest invalid, as Hibner is from the opposing political party.

 The Mercer County Board of Elections did not immediately respond to questions regarding the elections law itself and what role it played in Thursday's decision to keep Childrey on the ballot.

-Childrey is set for the primary and in November's general election will likely be running against Rep. Angie King, a Republican lawmaker who has sponsored anti-LGBTQ+ legislation and voted for bans on gender-affirming care for minors as well as barring transgender athletes from female sports.
+If Childrey were to win the Democratic primary, she would likely face Rep. Angie King, a Republican lawmaker who has sponsored anti-LGBTQ+ legislation and voted for bans on gender-affirming care for minors in November's general election.

-The law has been in place in some form for decades, though it's rarely been used and usually arises in the context of candidates wishing to use a nickname.
+Republican-controlled state governments nationwide have moved to limit transgender rights.
+Last year, legislatures passed dozens of bills restricting medical care for transgender youth, governing pronoun and bathroom usage at schools and dictating which sports teams transgender athletes can join.

+Childrey told The Associated Press Thursday that it’s “nice to take a deep breath” as she and her team now plunge into campaigning.

+“Hopefully people will see that this is a marginalized community in Ohio, and yet we’re still standing,” she said.

-Last week, Republican Secretary of State Frank LaRose said while his office is open to putting the rule on the candidate guide, they are not open to tweaking the law and that it’s up to candidates to ensure they comply with Ohio election law.
+Last week, Republican Secretary of State Frank LaRose said his office is open to putting the rule on the candidate guide but not to tweaking the law and it’s up to candidates to ensure they comply with Ohio election law.

 “We shouldn’t be denying ballot access for that reason,” the governor told Cleveland.com’s editorial board.
 “It certainly should be fixed.”